 This Chocolate Toffee Fudge Recipe is so easy, you won't believe it.
 This recipe is foolproof, and the magic ingredient is sweetened condensed milk.
 Fudge is a perfect addition to your holiday treat tray, right, and homemade fudge is also a lovely, and appreciated gift.
 I love fudge, and I've been making this delicious fudge recipe for years because it's so easy, and it's also decadently delicious.

 Usually, the recipes I post here are pretty healthy.
 But, hey, it's the holiday season, and that means that we can enjoy some indulgence, right?
 It's perfectly OK ,and pretty much expected, at this time of year, to make, share, and enjoy some sweet and decadent goodies.
 In fact, it's one of the best things about the festive season.

 This fudge recipe is another of my go to ones, because it's so simple and I can whip up a batch in 5 minutes.
 Which is a good thing, because it doesn't last long.
 It's so delicious, seriously, so good.

 This chocolate toffee fudge recipe has saved the day for me when I need a last minute gift or hostess offering over the holidays.
+Everyone loves an edible gift, especially one as sweet and creamy as this one.
+Just pack it into pretty tins, or wrap in cellophane like I did here.
 You can also freeze and eat this fudge as a frozen treat, which is wonderful in the summer.
 (Chunks of toffee fudge in vanilla ice cream, anyone?)

 You can change the chocolate chips and toffee for all kinds of other ingredients.
 Try white chocolate, semi sweet chocolate, butterscotch, nuts, coconut or whatever your favourites are.
 It's a versatile recipe that way.